-Miraculously, the bottle made its way to shore only a few miles from his family's house, according to the Belfast Telegraph.
-It was kept within the family until now, when his niece decided to donate it.
+Miraculously, the bottle made its way to shore only a few miles from his family's house.
+It was kept within the family until 2011, when his niece decided to donate it.

-Speaking of how the loss affected her family, Mary Woods explained that, "Jeremiah's mother was at a removal several days later when a person came up to her and said 'I'm sorry for your loss.'
+Speaking to the Belfast Telegraph, at the time, about the effects of the loss on her family Mary Woods explained that "Jeremiah's mother was at a removal several days later when a person came up to her and said 'I'm sorry for your loss.'
 It was only then that she found out what had happened.
 She died of a broken heart within the year.”

-Jeremiah was just one of the 1,521 other passengers that died on April 15, 1912.
-The ship struck the iceberg at about 11:40 pm on April 14th, and sank around 2:20 am the following morning.
+Jeremiah was just one of the 1,521 passengers and crew who died on April 15, 1912.
+The ship struck an iceberg at about 11:40 pm on April 14, and sank around 2:20am the following morning.